After Law School: Balancing Student Loans with Retirement Saving

 Given the rising cost of education in the United States, new graduates face the challenge of balancing the competing interests of paying off student loans versus investing in other financial goals, such as retirement.

+When and how you pay off your loans are personal decisions determined by a number of factors, so real-life examples are often helpful for getting you started.
 We sat down with Nathan Howard, corporate counsel at student loan refinancing company CommonBond, to get his take on how he is handling the pay-or-invest balance in his life.

 Background on Howard’s Graduate Student Debt

 After Howard earned his undergraduate degree, he went straight to law school at Drexel University and graduated in 2012.
 By the end of his grace period, he owed nearly $70,000 for his juris doctor degree, with an interest rate of about 6.8%.

 While that’s a hefty liability, Howard ended up better off than many of his law school peers; the average debt held by a recent law school graduate is about $140,000, according to the New America Foundation, a non-profit public policy group.
 He says a few things helped him out there:

 - He attended a state school for undergrad, so he completed his undergraduate degree with almost zero debt.

 - He selected a graduate school that offered an attractive financial aid package.